h2oai/h2o-3/h2o-docs/src/product/flow.rst

 -  **tweedie_power**: (DL, GBM, XGBoost) (Only applicable if *Tweedie* is selected for **Family**) Specify the Tweedie power.
 The range is from 1 to 2.
 For a normal distribution, enter ``0``.
 For Poisson distribution, enter ``1``.
 For a gamma distribution, enter ``2``.
 For a compound Poisson-gamma distribution, enter a value greater than 1 but less than 2.
 For more information, refer to `Tweedie distribution <https://en.wikipedia.org/wiki/Tweedie_distribution>`__.

--  **categorical_encoding**: Specify one of the following encoding schemes for handling categorical features: Note that the default value varies based on the algorithm.
+-  **categorical_encoding** (GBM, DRF, DL, K-Means, Aggregator, XGBoost, IF): Specify one of the following encoding schemes for handling categorical features: Note that the default value varies based on the algorithm.

   - ``AUTO``: Allow the algorithm to decide.
 This is determined by the algorithm.
   - ``Enum``: 1 column per categorical feature